Musa al-Kazim: Death and burial

 Musa al-Kazim died in 799 in the al-Sindi ibn Shahak prison of Baghdad, after being transferred from one prison to another for several years.
-He may have been poisoned by order of the Abbasid caliph Harun, an order conveyed to al-Sindi through Yahya al-Barmaki, when he had visited the caliph in Raqqa to intercede for his son, Fadl.
+He was poisoned by order of the Abbasid caliph Harun, an order conveyed to al-Sindi through Yahya al-Barmaki, when he had visited the caliph in Raqqa to intercede for his son, Fadl.
 The latter had reportedly disobeyed caliph's earlier orders to kill al-Kazim.
 That al-Kazim was murdered is the Twelver view, as represented by Al-Shaykh al-Mufid, a prominent Twelver theologian.
 By contrast, al-Tabari does not mention the cause of al-Kazim's death, thus implying that al-Kazim died from natural causes, a view preferred by most Sunni authors.
 The date of al-Kazim's death is often given as 13, 31 August, or 1 September 799 (6, 24, or 25 Rajab 183 AH), while Twelvers annually commemorate this occasion on 25 Rajab.

 Shrine

+The Al-Kazim Shrine in Baghdad, Iraq, where his grandson and the ninth Imam Muhammad al-Jawad is also buried, is a holy site in Shia Islam.

 Harun brought several public figures to examine al-Kazim's body and testify that he had died naturally.
 The caliph also publicly displayed the body of al-Kazim in Baghdad, perhaps to dispel the rumors that he had not died and would return as the Mahdi, the Messianic figure in Islam.
 Later al-Kazim was buried in the Quraysh cemetery in northwest Baghdad, which is now located in Kazimayn (lit. 'the two Kazims'), a city named after him and his grandson, Muhammad al-Jawad, who is buried next to him.
 At first a dangerous site for Shia visitors, the burial site in time became an important center for Shia pilgrimage.
 A shrine has stood over the two graves since the time of the Buyid dynasty, but the present complex dates to the Safavid Iran Shah Ismail I, the Twelver ruler of Iran.
 The shrine of al-Kazim has over time acquired a reputation as a place where prayers are fulfilled, that is, a gate to the fulfilment of needs (bab al-hawaij), as attested by the Sunni scholar al-Shafi'i.
 Also buried there are a number of medieval Shia scholars, including the polymath Nasir al-Din al-Tusi.